Skip to Content

 Using this option overwrites existing API documentation, including any customizations.
 Before using this option, it is recommended to make a manual copy of the existing API documentation by copying it into an external text editor.
 After regenerating documentation, manually re-apply any customizations by pasting them into the API documentation editor as appropriate.

-• Save and Publish: Click to save and publish the API documentation to the Portal page.
-If you have applied any customizations to the automatically generated API documentation, you must use this option to publish the documentation on the Portal page.
+• Save and Publish: Click to save and publish the API documentation to the API Portal page.
+If you have applied any customizations to the automatically generated API documentation, you must use this option to publish the documentation on the API Portal page.

-You can edit the OpenAPI definitions directly within the editor on the left side of the page.
+• Editor: When you add OpenAPI definitions in the editor, they are rendered as interactive Swagger UI documentation in the Portal Preview.
+You can edit the OpenAPI definitions directly within the editor.
 These are examples of customizations for the API documentation:

 • Populate metadata about the API, including Fixed Fields such as title, description, termsOfService, contact, license, and version.